sourcegraph/sourcegraph-public-snapshot/client/browser-ext/README.md

 The browser (Firefox/Chrome) will load a script onto the page when the user visits GitHub.com or Sourcegraph.com.

-The script (injects.js) will inject application components (better better thought of as "modules") which may either have UI (as in normal React) or instead only have side effects (e.g. the "BlobAnnotator" doesn't render itself, but it is responsible for manipulating the blob dom to include identifier links).
+The script (injects.js) will inject application components ("modules") which may either have UI (as in normal React) or only have side effects (e.g. the "BlobAnnotator" doesn't render itself, but is responsible for updating the GitHub page dom to include tooltips/links).

-In both cases, we do this with React.Component as the "modules" base and rely on its normal lifecycle methods to initiate most of the control flow.
+In both cases, we do this using React.Component as the module and rely on its normal lifecycle methods for most of the control flow.
-The state container is vanilla Redux, and any component/module can subscribe to any property on the reducer state and go through a "re-render" cycle when that property changes.
-Of course, the component will also re-render if it changes its internal state through this.setState() or if its parent Component updates a property, just as in normal React.
+The state container is vanilla Redux, and any component/module can subscribe to any property on the reducer state to go through a re-render cycle when that property changes.

-In addition to the standard Redux reducer (in-memory) state, we synchronize some state to browser local storage.
-This allows for more seamless coordination between multiple tabs.
-Currently, only the user access token is synchronized.

 Actions are provided on a Component's this.props via the @connect decorator.
 Use these to make API requests and update application state.